configcat/docs/website/docs/sdk-reference/python.md

 ## Flag Overrides

 With flag overrides you can overwrite the feature flags & settings downloaded from the ConfigCat CDN with local values.
 Moreover, you can specify how the overrides should apply over the downloaded values.
-The following 3 behaviours are supported:
+The following 3 behaviors are supported:

 - **Local only** (`OverrideBehaviour.LocalOnly`): When evaluating values, the SDK will not use feature flags & settings from the ConfigCat CDN, but it will use all feature flags & settings that are loaded from local-override sources.